-- F. Any video that is evidence in an active internal investigation will only be viewed by the appropriate employees and will not be available for training purposes until after completion of said investigation and upon receipt of written authorization from the involved employee. - G. All recordings are subject to be erased after the designated retention period unless a longer retention period has been identified for court or investigative purposes. - H. An officer, by way of their supervisor, may request a copy of a video or to extend the retention period for court purposes.
+- E. Any video that is evidence in an active internal investigation will only be viewed by the appropriate employees as determined by the Chief and will not be available for training purposes until after completion of said investigation and upon receipt of written authorization from the involved employee(s). - F. All recordings are subject to be erased after the designated retention period unless a longer retention period has been identified for court or investigative purposes. - G. An officer, by way of their supervisor, may request a copy of a video or to extend the retention period for court purposes.
 This request will be in writing from the supervisor (can be through e-mail) to the System Administrator.
 Any supervisor can request a copy of a video or for the retention period to be extended for evidentiary purposes, internal investigation, or for training purposes.
-If this footage involves a personnel action according G.S.160A-168, written permission from the officer(s) involved must be received prior to release. - I. Recordings of evidentiary or criminal nature will only be released to attorneys upon the presentation of a valid order issued by a court of competent jurisdiction or upon approval from the District Attorney.
-Attorneys must submit a written request to hold recordings until a valid court order issued by a court of competent jurisdiction is received.
-This written request is good for 30 days upon receipt by the police department. - J. Officers who need recordings duplicated for court must make the request at least five business days prior to the court date.
-Exceptions to this requirement will be handled on a case-by-case basis.
+If this footage involves a personnel action according to G.S.160A-168, written permission from the officer(s) involved must be received prior to release. - H. Recordings of an evidentiary or criminal nature will only be released to attorneys pursuant to the procedures established in 132-1.4 A. upon the presentation of a valid order issued by a court of competent jurisdiction. - I. Officers who need recordings duplicated for court must make the request at least five business days prior to the court date.
+Exceptions to this requirement will be handled on a case-by-case basis. - J. If at any time the video management system is linked to any external database or other records management system not substantially under the control of the Town, the department will discontinue the use of BWCs until the Board or Alderman reauthorizes their use.